“So, what does your process look like?”

 In fact, the only destination you’re probably aiming for is the one that comes naturally to you: Success on your terms.

-Satisfied customers who are well-cared for.
+Satisfied customers and clients who are well-cared for.

 And (hopefully) leaving the world a better place than how you found it.

 Sure, you can get there eventually, despite any potential roadblocks or delays.